qi-interactive/matacms-post/README.md

 Changelog
 ---------

+## 1.0.2-alpha, May 22, 2015

+- README.md updated with PostClient usage.

 ## 1.0.1-alpha, May 21, 2015

 - composer.json update.
-- README.md updated with PostClient usage.
+- README.md updated

 ## 1.0.0-alpha, May 18, 2015